Frenzy: Production

+Development

 After a pair of unsuccessful films depicting political intrigue and espionage, Hitchcock returned to the murder genre with this film.
 The narrative makes use of the familiar Hitchcock theme of an innocent man overwhelmed by circumstantial evidence and wrongly assumed to be guilty.
-Some critics consider Frenzy the last great Hitchcock film and a return to form after his two previous works: Topaz and Torn Curtain.

 Hitchcock announced the project in March 1968.

 Hitchcock approached Vladimir Nabokov to write the script, but the author turned him down because he was busy on a book.
 He then hired Anthony Shaffer.

 "It will be done comedically", said Hitchcock.

 The film starred relative newcomers in the lead roles.
 "I prefer a fresh face", he said.